JavierLxs/kleinanzeigen-scraper/README.md

 # kleinanzeigen-scraper
-Scrape ads titles and urls meeting a given criteria and send the results per e-mail
+Scrape ads titles and urls from kleinanzeigen.de meeting a given criteria and send the results per e-mail